dlance87/Leonce-Torrent-Uploader-2021/README.md

-# BOTKACA
+# Leonce-Torrent-Uploader-2021

-Botkaca allows you to leech (re-upload) contents from internet including torrent to telegram.
+Leonce-Torrent-Uploader-2021 allows you to leech (re-upload) contents from internet including torrent to telegram.
 This bot using Telegram MTProto powered by pyrogram.

 ## Feature